-The General Meeting of shareholders has decided to pay no dividends as a result of losses brought forward as a 31/12/2013.
-In addition, as a result of the accumulated losses brought forward, the company BoD will not propose a distribution of dividends to the Annual Regular General Meeting of Shareholders regarding FY 2014.
+The General Meeting of shareholders has decided to pay no dividends as a result of losses brought forward as a 31/12/2014.
+In addition, in order to boost the Company's liquidity and capital as well as the examination of potential decrease in financial costs through payment of loan capital beyond the conventional, the Regular General Meeting of shareholders will not propose distribution of dividends to the Annual Regular General Meeting of Shareholders.